 A qualified nurse and development practitioner, Matt has worked on a number of primary healthcare programmes and community development projects in Africa and Europe.
 He is co-founder of Operation Kindness, a global family of activists, communities and grassroots campaigns whose purpose is to imagine, articulate, implement and actualise alternatives to neoliberal globalisation based upon kindness, altruism and love.
 He currently lives in Ireland with Jacqueline and their two boys Liam and Jack.

 Di Bligh is the current chair of the board of trustees.
 After a turbulent career which included being a Director of Housing in London, and Chief Executive of Reading Council, Di settled on facilitating action learning sets, and training others to do so.
-Action Learning is a long established technique where peers work on resolving dilemmas and developing new ideas without telling each other what to do.
+Action Learning is a long-established technique where peers work on resolving dilemmas and developing new ideas without telling each other what to do.
 She describes it as compassionate challenge, and so entirely compatible with the ethos of the Mandala Trust.

-Di first offered to help with the work the Mandala Trust when she met its founder, Matt York, whilst working with a local Zulu community in KwaZulu-Natal to create veg gardens to be used by families badly affected by HIV/AIDS.
-She was attracted to many things about the Trust….her heart responded to its by-line, Simple Acts of Kindness, and to the idea of the Mandala, the practical demonstration that kindness can spread, can permeate, can overcome human isolation both in its giving and its receipt.
+Di first offered to help with the work of the Mandala Trust when she met its founder, Matt York, whilst working with a local Zulu community in KwaZulu-Natal to create veg gardens to be used by families badly affected by HIV/AIDS.
+She was attracted to many things about the Trust.
+Her heart responded to its by-line, Simple Acts of Kindness, and to the idea of the Mandala, the practical demonstration that kindness can spread, can permeate, can overcome human isolation both in its giving and in its receipt.
 Her head responded to its thoughtful approach to using its funds as well as possible in the face of overwhelming need, and by its entirely voluntary administration, leading to an almost nil overhead.
 Di is particularly grateful for this connection with the Mandala Trust in light of the many challenges currently facing this world, with the need to live in love and generosity stronger than ever.

 Kirsten Kratz joined the Mandala Trust in 2008 when she met its founder Matt York whilst engaged in an AIDS/HIV outreach project in South Africa.
 She felt deeply inspired by the Trust’s work at grassroots level where even small funds can make a huge difference.

-Kirsten, who for several years has facilitated meditation retreats within the Western Insight Mediation Tradition, is a trained Social Worker who spent time in Asia and West Africa and feels passionate about supporting those who have been disempowered to express their voice and strength.
+Kirsten, who for several years has facilitated meditation retreats within the Western Insight Meditation Tradition, is a trained Social Worker who spent time in Asia and West Africa and feels passionate about supporting those who have been disempowered to express their voice and strength.
 Kirsten loves exploring how wisdom teachings can foster appropriate responses to the challenges of our time and is co-initiator of the Dharma Action Network for Climate Engagement (DANCE).

 Brigid Avison is a trained mindfulness teacher, now semi-retired after running courses for nearly a decade.
 She previously worked as a dyslexia support tutor for students studying at degree level in Oxford and, before that, as a non-fiction book editor and writer.
 She has been practising Insight meditation for many years, and helps to run one-day retreats in Oxfordshire.
 Her other sources of joy include trees and streams, gazing, meeting friends, reading poetry, witnessing kindness and generosity, and her husband David.